amitxv/PC-Tuning/docs/post-install.md

     - Navigate to your ``Network adapter -> Properties -> Advanced`` and disable any power saving features.
 Disable the power saving option in the ``Power Management`` section

-    - Disable everything that isn't the GPU on the same PCIe port
+    - Disable everything that is not the GPU on the same PCIe port

 5. Navigate to ``View -> Resources by connection``

     - Disable any unneeded devices that are using an IRQ or I/O resources, always ask if unsure and take your time on this step

     - If there are multiple of the same devices, and you are unsure which one is in use, refer back to the tree structure in ``View -> Devices by connection``.
 Remember that a single device can use many resources.
-You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate, unneeded devices in case you accidentally miss any with the confusing device manager tree structure
+You can also use [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) to check for duplicate and unneeded devices in case you accidentally miss any with the confusing Device Manager tree structure

 6. Run the ``Services-Enable.bat`` script

-7. Open device manager by typing ``devmgmt.msc`` in ``Win+R``
+7. Open Device Manager by typing ``devmgmt.msc`` in ``Win+R``

 8. Now you **CAN** disable devices with a yellow icon because these are devices that genuinely have errors and are not due to services being disabled